Before shipping perishable products to the show, review the following information to ensure smooth delivery.

 Shipping Perishable Product/Floral

-- Perishable product may NOT be sent to the advance warehouse
+- Perishable product and floral shipments may NOT be shipped to the advance warehouse.

-- If you need assistance with domestic perishable product shipping, contact Prosponsive Logistics.
+- If you need assistance with domestic shipping of perishables, contact our approved Perishable Shipping Provider.

-- If you need assistance with international shipping, contact GlobalTranz.
+- If you need assistance with international shipping and customs, contact our approved Freight Forwarder.

-- Package/palletize perishable products separate from booth materials and include a bill of lading with a separate weight certificate to take advantage of 25% discount on material handling rates (listed below).
+- NEVER mix booth freight and perishable product on the same skid.
+Pack perishable products separate and include a bill of lading (BOL) with a separate weight certificate to take advantage of the 25% GES discount on material handling rates (listed below).

-- Each shipment must be manifested on a separate bill of lading or receipt indicating number of pieces, cubic feet, and total weight.
+- Each shipment must be manifested on a separate bill of lading or receipt indicating the number of pieces, and total weight.

 - Company name and booth number must be clearly marked on EACH container.